hojahoja/Gem-Poacher/documentation/user_manual.md

 `config.ini`.

 > [!CAUTION]
-> Running this command on an already existing on an already initialized database will wipe it clean.\
+> Running this command on an already existing and initialized database will wipe it clean.\
 > Only run this command if you want to clear you current database or create a new one.

 ```sh